We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Anxiety support groups offer people opportunities to attend regular meetings where people experiencing similar feelings and situations can offer support to each other.

-Members may share their experiences and coping strategies to reduce the feeling that they are alone.
+Members may share their experiences and coping strategies to reduce feelings of loneliness.

 The medium of the support varies per platform.
 Many include online discussion forums that are free and anonymous.
 Some offer virtual meetings or one-on-one chat rooms for real-time support from home.

-Online anxiety support groups are best for people who may not have access to other mental health services or who seek supplemental support in addition to their regular treatment.
+Online anxiety support groups and online group therapy sessions are best for people who may not have access to other mental health services or who seek support in addition to their regular treatment.

-Support Groups Central describes their service as “a place where people can come to help and encourage each other with a variety of life issues.”
+Support Groups Central describes the service as “a place where people can come to help and encourage each other with a variety of life issues.”

 Meetings are led by trained instructors.
 Many of them are certified, licensed, or have advanced degrees in their respective areas.
 Each instructor must take and pass the Support Groups Central training program designed for the platform’s video-based meetings.

 According to the site, 95 percent of participants would recommend Support Groups Central to others.
-Their users report a reduction in symptoms, use of emergency symptoms, and hospital stays.
+Users report a reduction in symptoms, use of emergency symptoms, and hospital stays.

 Best online discussion forum